-- a sum equivalent to 12.5% of the total return over the base date valuation generated by each new private equity investment made by the Manager that achieves a realisation, adjusted for any realised losses incurred in respect of other new investments and subject to an annual hurdle of 4% on the new investments realised; - a sum equivalent to 7.5% of the total return over the base date valuation generated by inherited private equity investments that achieve a realisation, adjusted for any realised losses incurred in respect of other inherited private company investments; and - a sum equivalent to 7.5% of any annual increase in the value of the inherited quoted portfolio.
+a sum equivalent to 12.5% of the total return over cost generated by each new private equity investment made by the Manager that achieves a realisation, adjusted for any realised losses incurred in respect of other new investments and subject to an annual hurdle of 4% on the new investments realised;

+- a sum equivalent to 7.5% of the total return over the base date valuation generated by inherited private equity investments that achieve a realisation, adjusted for any realised losses incurred in respect of other inherited private company investments; and - a sum equivalent to 7.5% of any annual increase in the value of the inherited quoted portfolio.

 The base date for the valuation of the inherited investments was set at 28 February 2011 and the value for these portfolios is subsequently recalculated as at 30 November each year from 2012 onwards.
-In the case of the inherited quoted portfolio, a high watermark is re-set on each occasion that a fee becomes payable to ensure that subsequent fees can only be earned on performance improvements in excess of those achieved in previous periods.
+In the case of the inherited quoted portfolio, a high watermark is re-set on each occasion that a fee becomes payable.